m-h-s-m-h-s/Chrome_ExT/README.md

 1. A user navigates to a new page.
 2. The content scripts defined in `manifest.json` are loaded into the page.
 3.  **`brands.js`** is called first.
 It asynchronously fetches and parses `assets/BrandList.csv`, creating a map where normalized brand names point to the original brand data.
-4. Once the brands are loaded, **`main.js`** initiates the brand detection process.
+4. Once the brands are loaded, **`main.js`** initiates the detection process.
+5.  **`pdp-detector.js`** first checks if the current page is a Product Detail Page by:
+    - Looking for action buttons (add to cart, buy now, etc.) - this is required
+    - Calculating a confidence score from other e-commerce signals (price, images, reviews, etc.)
+    - Requiring at least 75 points of confidence to be considered a PDP
-5.  **`brand-detector.js`** runs its strategies to find brand candidates on the page.
+6. If it's a PDP, **`brand-detector.js`** runs its strategies to find brand candidates on the page.
 It uses **whole-word matching** to vote for the best brand.
-6. If a supported brand is found (or if the site is a special partner site), **`main.js`** injects and displays the notification UI.
+7. If both a PDP is detected AND a supported brand is found (or if the site is a special partner site), **`main.js`** injects and displays the notification UI.
 The UI uses the original brand name from the map.
-7. The UI script uses a `MutationObserver` to ensure its `z-index` remains the highest on the page.
+8. The UI script uses a `MutationObserver` to ensure its `z-index` remains the highest on the page.

 ### 4. Your Most Common Task: Managing the Brand List (5 Minutes)